 Numerous applications on the market can inform you whether or not your emails are likely to be captured by spam filters.
 You should utilize them to ensure that your email is not in the receiver’s spam folder.

 The CAN-SPAM Act regards having the unsubscribe option in the email as one of the most important aspects of customer satisfaction.
 Yes, you may miss some customers due to this, but if you don’t, your emails will run into the danger of being marked as spam.
 So, you must make it easy for customers to unsubscribe by including an unsubscribe link in every marketing email.

 Email marketing tools are specifically tailored to fit your technological and legal needs.
 Most email marketing tool offers everything you need to reach out to your leads and customers effectively while also ensuring that your emails meet legal requirements such as the CAN-SPAM Act.

-They automatically include the transmission information, business information, physical address, unsubscribe link, and other relevant data in the footer of your marketing emails.
-Thus, you can always stay assured that your emails are meeting the legal requirements.
+They automatically include the transmission information, business information, physical address, unsubscribe link and other relevant data in the footer of your marketing emails.
+Thus, you can always stay assured that your emails meet the legal requirements.